Do you have questions about adoption and the adoption process? These are some typical questions the case managers are asked by pregnant women

-A: Yes, profiles of families that meet the criteria that you are looking for will be presented to you to help you make the decision that is best for you and your baby.
+A: Yes, profiles of families looking to adopt that meet the criteria that you are looking for will be presented to you to help you make the decision that is best for you and your baby.

 Q: What happens at the hospital when I give birth?

 A: Something that we like to do when possible is to work on a “hospital plan.”
 You will be able to

 decide how you would like the hospital experience to be and to what level you might want the adoptive parents involved.
 It is completely up to you, and the plan can change at any time.